The-going/evlproject/content/core/caveat/_index.md

 ## Things you definitely want to know

-### **CONFIG_LOCKDEP** is cool but ruins real-time guarantees
+### **CONFIG_DEBUG_HARD_LOCKS** is cool but ruins real-time guarantees

-The lock dependency engine which helps in tracking down deadlocks and other locking-related issues is available to Dovetail's [hard locks]({{% relref "dovetail/pipeline/locking.md#new-spinlocks"
-%}}), which underpins most of the serialization mechanisms the EVL core uses.
+When CONFIG_DEBUG_HARD_LOCKS is enabled, the lock dependency engine (CONFIG_LOCKDEP) which helps in tracking down deadlocks and other locking-related issues is also enabled for Dovetail's [hard locks]({{% relref "dovetail/pipeline/locking.md#new-spinlocks" %}}), which underpins most of the serialization mechanisms the EVL core uses.

-This is nice as it has the regular lock validator monitor the hard spinlocks EVL uses too.
-However, this comes with a high price
-latency-wise: seeing hundreds of microseconds spent in the validator with hard interrupts off from time to time is not uncommon.
+This is nice as it has the lock validator monitor the hard spinlocks EVL uses too.
+However, this comes with a high price latency-wise: seeing hundreds of microseconds spent in the validator with hard interrupts off from time to time is not uncommon.
 Running the latency monitoring utility (aka `latmus`) which is part of `libevl` in this configuration should give you pretty ugly numbers.

-By enabling any of the following switches in the kernel configuration, you would implicitly cause CONFIG_LOCKDEP to be enabled too:

-- CONFIG_PROVE_LOCKING
-- CONFIG_LOCK_STAT
-- CONFIG_DEBUG_WW_MUTEX_SLOWPATH
-- CONFIG_DEBUG_LOCK_ALLOC

-In short, it is fine enabling them for debugging some locking pattern, but you won't be able to meet real-time requirements at the same time in such configuration.
+In short, it is fine enabling CONFIG_DEBUG_HARD_LOCKS for debugging some locking pattern in EVL, but you won't be able to meet real-time requirements at the same time in such configuration.

 ### **isolcpus** is our friend too